Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 Visual inspection or CCTV for inaccessible pipes.
 Maximum initial deflection: 8% of base diameter.
 Watertight systems require 2.5 m head pressure testing after installation.

-Water level must remain constant for 72 hours after initial 30-minute stabilisation.
-Water make-up during any 10-minute window must not exceed 10% of the test section volume.
+Water level must remain constant for 72 hours after the initial 30-minute stabilisation.
+Make-up water during any 10-minute window shall not exceed 10% of the test section volume.